 Production insurance is necessary to your project.
-The type of policy you need will differ based on the type of production you are planning.
+The type of policy you need will differ based on the type of production you are planning as different coverages will apply to various aspects of a production.
 Insurance is required to:

 On a set, there are many moving parts, and each come with risks that may potentially jeopardize the production.
-Insurance is essential in protecting you from:
+Insurance can help protect you from:

 You will need to:

 Our team will guide you through this process.

 It is becoming increasingly more common for distributors or financial entities to require Essential Element Cast Coverage on one or more “key performers” in a production; this could be a lead actor or the director.
 This coverage gives the production company control over the right to abandon a production should the “essential element” become incapacitated or unable to perform their duties for a specified “hold period” (usually 60 to 990 days).
 Coverage is subject to an additional premium charge.

 To obtain the coverage an application is required.
 This policy provides legal liability coverage, including defense, against claims alleging unauthorized use of titles, format, ideas, characters and plots, plagiarism, and unfair competition.
 It also provides coverage for alleged libel, slander, defamation of character or invasion of privacy.
 Punitive Damages are not covered.
 This coverage may be required by distributors, prior to the release of any theatrical or television production.

 Generally speaking, if there is an employer/employee relationship then the production may be required to provide Workers’ Compensation coverage pursuant to applicable law.
 If a payroll service is being utilized, they may provide this coverage as part of their services, but it it may not apply to any unpaid volunteers or interns.
 Productions may wish to consider Workers’ Compensation coverage for these individuals even when a payroll services is involved.